Skip to content

 Built-in: TUI

-A terminal UI client built with Textual.
+A terminal UI built with Textual.
 Connects to Pynchy's HTTP/SSE server — no external service needed.

 Usage: